Plutarch's Life of Timoleon

 Part Two

 Now when Dionysius was arrived in the city of Corinth, every Grecian was wonderful desirous to go see him, and to talk with him.
 And some went thither very glad of his overthrow, as if they had trodden him down with their feet, whom fortune had overthrown, so bitterly did they hate him.
-Other[s], pitying him in their hearts to see so great a change, did behold him as it were with a certain compassion, considering what great power secret and divine causes have over men's weakness and frailty, and those things that daily passeth over our heads.
-For the world then did never bring forth any work of nature or of man's hand so wonderful, as was this of Fortune.
-[Fortune] made the world see a man that, before, was in manner lord and king of all Sicily, sit then commonly in the city of Corinth, talking with a victualler; or sitting a whole day in a perfumer's shop; or commonly drinking in some cellar or tavern; or to brawl and scold in the midst of the streets [with common women]; or else to teach common minstrels in every lane and alley, and to dispute with them, with the best reason he had, about the harmony and music of the songs they sang in the theatres.
+Others, pitying him in their hearts to see so great a change, did behold him as it were with a certain compassion, considering what great power secret and divine causes have over men's weakness and frailty, and those things that daily passeth over our heads.

 Now some say he did this because he knew not else how he should drive the time away, for that indeed he was of a base mind [omission].
-Other are of opinion [that] he did it to be the less regarded, for fear lest the Corinthians should have him in jealousy and suspicion, imagining that he did take the change and state of his life in grievous part; and that he should yet look back, hoping for a time to recover his state again: and that for this cause he did it, and of purpose feigned many things against his nature [short omission].
+Other are of opinion that he did it to be the less regarded, for fear lest the Corinthians should have him in jealousy and suspicion, imagining that he did take the change and state of his life in grievous part; and that he should yet look back, hoping for a time to recover his state again: and that for this cause he did it, and of purpose feigned many things against his nature [omission].

-Some notwithstanding have gathered together certain of his answers, which do testify that he did not [do] all these things of a base brutish mind, but to fit himself only to his present misery and misfortune.
+Some notwithstanding have gathered together certain of his answers, which do testify that he did not do all these things of a base brutish mind, but to fit himself only to his present misery and misfortune.
 For when he came to Leucades, an ancient city built by the Corinthians, as was also the city of Syracuse, he told the inhabitants of the same that he was like to young boys that had done a fault.
-"For as they flee from their fathers, being ashamed to come in their sight, and are gladder to be with their brethren: even so is it with me," said he: "for it would please me better to dwell here with you, than to go to Corinth our head city."
+"For as they flee from their fathers, being ashamed to come in their sight, and are gladder to be with their brethren: even so is it with me," said he, "for it would please me better to dwell here with you, than to go to Corinth, our head city."

 Reading for Lesson Six